Fee Payment Options

-Financial aid and/or third party payments must be approved in time to meet payment deadlines, and recipients must ensure that their aid is sufficient to cover all fees incurred for the term.
-Students must also have a financial aid authorization on their student account which allows their financial aid to be used for the payment of fees.
-Fee maximums are set by TCSG and are subject to change at the beginning of any term.
+Financial Aid and/or third party payments must be approved in time to meet payment deadlines, and recipients must ensure that funding is sufficient to cover all tuition and fees incurred for the term enrolled.
+Students must also have a Financial Aid authorization on their student account which allows their Financial Aid to be used for the payment of fees.
+Fee maximums are set by TCSG and are subject to change at the beginning of each term.
 Students are not considered enrolled until all required fees are paid.
-Questions regarding the payment of fees and refunds should be directed to the Business Office.
+Atlanta Technical College also provides payment plan options through Nelnet.
+To set-up a payment plan, please click HERE.

 - Fees are 100% refundable when a class is canceled by the college.